DS-6030 Homework Module 3

 (2.5) Create a single plot that overlays the ROC curves of the four models for the test set.
 Which model separates the two classes best?
 (1 point - coding/discussion)

-) using the training set.
+(2.6) For each model, determine the threshold that maximizes the F-measure (yardstick::f_meas) using the training set.
 Why is the F-measure a better metric than accuracy in this case?
-Create plots that show the dependence of the F-measure from the threshold.
+Hint: determine the class proportions.
+Create plots that show the dependence of the F-measure on the threshold.
 (2 points - coding/discussion)

 (2.7) Determine the accuracy, sensitivity, specificity, and F-measure for each model at the determined thresholds.
 Which model performs best?
 How does this compare to the result from the ROC curves?
 (1 point - coding/discussion)